jimmyyhwu/tidybot/server/README.md

 The following sections describe the process of setting up marker detection and object detection from scratch.
 To get started with a setup that already works, see the "TidyBot Quickstart" section of the main [`README`](../README.md).

 We use two ceiling-mounted overhead cameras to detect fiducial markers installed on robots in the scene to get real-time 2D robot poses with centimeter-level precision.
-We use the [Logitech C930e webcam](https://www.amazon.com/Logitech-C930e-1080P-Video-Webcam/dp/B00CRJWW2G).
+The camera we use is the [Logitech C930e webcam](https://www.amazon.com/Logitech-C930e-1080P-Video-Webcam/dp/B00CRJWW2G).
 Note that even though the C930e supports 1080p, we run it at 720p, as we found that 720p is faster and was sufficient to get centimeter-level accuracy.

 The code uses the serial number of your camera as an identifier for `cv.VideoCapture` and for saving and loading camera parameters.
 On Ubuntu 20, you can get the serial number of your camera using either of the following commands: